hyunsoo77/demo/README.md

 ### Installing

-The software is meant to be run as a Docker image and is [available on DockerHub] (https://hub.docker.com/hkim/demo/).
+The software is meant to be run as a Docker image.
 The docker image can be built by the following commands:
 ```
 git clone https://hub.docker.com/hkim/demo/
 cd demo
 docker build . -t hyunsoo77/hkim:demo
 ```

-If you don't want to build docker image, you can download my image from docker hub:
+If you don't want to build docker image, you can download my image from DockerHub:
 ```
 docker pull hyunsoo77/hkim:demo
 ```